 Michele Odorizzi is described as “…'incredibly talented'…'She is among the best brief writers I have ever seen'…”.
 She is “absolutely brilliant”…“a superb brief writer and oral advocate.”

-Michele Odorizzi is a member of the Litigation group and Supreme Court and Appellate practice in Mayer Brown’s Chicago office.
+Michele Odorizzi is a member of the Litigation group and Supreme Court & Appellate practice in Mayer Brown’s Chicago office.
 Ranked as one of the leading litigators in Illinois by Chambers USA

-since 2004, Michele concentrates primarily on appellate litigation and brief-writing at the trial court level.
-The 2007 edition of Chambers USA
+since 2004, she concentrates primarily on appellate litigation and brief-writing at the trial court level.
+Chambers USA

-Over her more than thirty years at Mayer Brown, Michele has filed hundreds of briefs in state and federal trial and appellate courts throughout the country on a wide variety of issues.
+Over her more than thirty years at Mayer Brown, Michele has argued more than 70 appeals and filed hundreds of briefs in state and federal trial and appellate courts throughout the country on a wide variety of issues.
 Much of Michele's work has focused on securities litigation, accountants' liability, shareholder derivative litigation and fiduciary duty issues in cases involving acquisitions of public companies.
 She has also concentrated on class action issues, particularly in the consumer class action area, working not only on class certification issues at the trial level, but also interlocutory appeals of class certification decisions and appeals from three of the largest class action judgments ever rendered in Illinois, or any other state.
-Michele also focuses on constitutional litigation, particularly in the area of state taxes.
+Michele also focuses on constitutional litigation.

 After graduating with honors from The University of Chicago Law School in 1976, Michele clerked for the Honorable Philip W. Tone, on the US Court of Appeals for the Seventh Circuit.
 She joined Mayer Brown in 1977, leaving in 1979 to clerk for Justice John Paul Stevens on the US Supreme Court and then returning permanently in 1980.